 - Weak or under projected tip

-At the initial consultation, Dr. Linkov will assess your nose and overall goals, take photos, then send you computer renderings to review before scheduling the male rhinoplasty in NYC.
+At the initial consultation, nose plastic surgeon Dr. Linkov will assess your nose and overall goals, take photos, then send you computer renderings to review before scheduling the best male rhinoplasty in NYC.

 Rhinoplasty nose job surgery is usually performed under general anesthesia with the patient intubated.
 This is done for several reasons, including: